3 Empire and Jim Crow

 The word empire typically conjures images of ancient Rome, Genghis Khan, or the British Empire: powers that depended on military conquest, colonization, occupation, or direct resource exploitation.
 But empires can take many forms and imperial processes occur in many contexts.
 One hundred years after the United States won its independence from the British Empire, some began to believe America was becoming (and perhaps should become) an empire of its own.

 As Americans had explored and settled the West before the Civil War, a sense of “Manifest Destiny” had become a key component of popular culture.
-The idea that it was obvious the United States should expand across the continent helped generate popular support for projects like the Mexican-American War and the ongoing Indian wars of the nineteenth century.
-In the decades after the American Civil War, the frontier was conquered to the point the Census could declare it “closed” and the U.S. began to exert itself in the service of American interests around the world.
+The idea that it was obvious, inevitable, and perhaps even God’s will that the United States should expand across the continent helped generate popular support for projects like the Mexican-American War and the ongoing Indian wars of the nineteenth century.
+In the decades after the American Civil War, the frontier was conquered to the point the Census could declare it “closed” in 1890.
+At that point the U.S. began to pursue American interests around the world.
 In the Pacific, Latin America, and the Middle East, the United States expanded on a long history of what proponents called exploration, trade, and cultural exchange but critics called annexation, invasion, and occupation.
 From either perspective, America began to look remarkably like an empire.
 And as the United States asserted itself abroad, it acquired increasingly higher numbers of foreign peoples at home.
-Imperialism and immigration raised similar questions about American identity: Who was an “American,” and who wasn’t?
+Imperialism and immigration raised similar questions about American identity: who was an “American,” and who wasn’t?
 What were the nation’s obligations to foreign powers and foreign peoples?
 How accessible and how fluid should American identity be for newcomers?
-All such questions confronted late-nineteenth-century Americans with unprecedented urgency.
+These questions confronted late-nineteenth-century Americans with unprecedented urgency.

 Uncle Sam as a teacher, standing behind a desk in front of his new students who are labeled "Cuba, Porto [i.e. Puerto] Rico, Hawaii, [and] Philippines"; they do not look happy to be there.
 At the rear of the classroom are students holding books labeled "California, Texas, New Mexico, Arizona, [and] Alaska".
 At the far left, an African American boy cleans the windows, and in the background, a Native boy sits by himself, reading an upside-down book labeled "ABC", and a Chinese boy stands just outside the door.
 A book on Uncle Sam's desk is titled "U.S. First Lessons in Self-Government".